 For further information about the different types of workplace pensions, see the PAS website.

-Over the next few years, millions of workers, will automatically be enrolled into a workplace pension scheme.
+All eligible workers are now automatically enrolled into a workplace pension scheme.
 Groups such as agency workers and freelance workers will be included in the automatic enrolment scheme.
 Employees will pay into a pension pot, but so will the government, via tax relief, and the employer.
 The pension schemes for automatic enrolment are chosen by employers, but any scheme they choose must meet minimum standards set by the government.
 People will be enrolled into this scheme by their employer if they:-